 - Click Connect with HubSpot.
 In the popup window that opens, pick the HubSpot account you want to sync with the current Userflow environment.

-- Next, we have to tell Userflow how to map HubSpot contacts/companies to Userflow users/groups.
-This is how we know which user/group in Userflow is the same contact/company in HubSpot.
+- Next, we have to tell Userflow how to map HubSpot contacts/companies to Userflow users/companies.
+This is how we know which user/company in Userflow is the same contact/company in HubSpot.

 We support 2 ways of mapping contacts to users: